gordonbrander/spellcaster/README.md

 console.log(count()) // 1
 ```

 You can derive signals from other signals using `computed`.
-This lets you drill down to just the pieces of state needed by a UI component, updating the DOM in the most efficient way possible.
-Derived signals will automatically track their dependencies, and recompute whenever their dependencies change:
+This lets you drill down to the smallest bits of state required by a UI component, updating the DOM in the most efficient way possible.

 ```js
 import {signal, computed} from './tendril.js'